Tearsheet

 Brian Chambers, Board Chair, President, and Chief Executive Officer

-Mr. Chambers was appointed CEO in 2019 and elected Board Chair in 2020.
-He has over 18 years of global business and leadership experience with Owens Corning, holding various senior leadership roles including President and Chief Operating Officer, and President of the Roofing business.
-Prior to rejoining Owens Corning in 2011, Mr. Chambers served as President of Saint-Gobain's distribution business in North America, a role he took in 2007 with the divestiture of Owens Corning's siding business to Saint-Gobain.
+Mr. Chambers was appointed Chief Executive Officer in 2019 and elected Board Chair in 2020.
+He has over 20 years of global business and leadership experience with Owens Corning, holding various senior roles including President and Chief Operating Officer from 2018 to 2019, and President of the Roofing business from 2014 to 2018.
+Before rejoining Owens Corning in 2011, Mr. Chambers served as President of Saint-Gobain's distribution business in North America from 2007, a move that occurred with the divestiture of Owens Corning's siding business to Saint-Gobain.
 He also held commercial and operational roles at Honeywell and BOC Gases.
+Mr. Chambers serves on the Board of Directors of Lincoln Electric Holdings, Inc.

-Paula Russell, Executive Vice President and Chief Human Resources Officer
+Annie Baymiller, Executive Vice President and Chief Information Officer

 AI Analysis | Feedback